 and other fruits may guard against macular degeneration.
 Pears

 seldom cause allergies and are usually safe for infants and

 - Winter squash.
 It contains fiber, potassium, iron and vitamin A. Vitamin A helps ensure healthy skin, hair, vision and bones.
 Winter squash can be mashed, used in breads, desserts and soups, or as a snack or side dish.

 Try a new recipe using one or more of the superstar fall fruits and vegetables.
-For healthy recipes and other nutrition information from MU Extension, see http://missourifamilies.org/nutrition/.
+For healthy recipes see http://missourifamilies.org/nutrition/recipes/.